Skip to main content

 Self-Defense

-Why Metadata Matters
+Why Communication Metadata Matters

-• the subject line of your emails
+• The subject line of your emails

-• the length of your conversations
+• The length of your conversations

-• the time frame in which a conversation took place
+• The time frame in which a conversation took place

-• your location when communicating (as well as with whom)
+• Your location when communicating (as well as with whom)

 Those who collect or demand access to metadata, such as governments or telecommunications companies, argue that the disclosure (and collection) of metadata is no big deal.
 Unfortunately, these claims are just not true.
 Even a tiny sample of metadata can provide an intimate lens into a person’s life.
 Let’s take a look at how revealing metadata can actually be to the governments and companies that collect it: